scalalandio/chimney/DESIGN.md

    }
    ```
 4. since there might be many overrides in `td.runtimeDataStore(0)` and the macro needs to know which field override is on
-   which position, **DSL needs to remember somehow what each index in the vector overrides**.
+   which position, **DSL needs to remember somehow what each index in the store overrides**.
 For that purpose there
    exist `TransformerCfg`, a phantom type (a type used only in compile time) which acts as a type-level list where each
    such information could be prepended.
 (You can think of it as of a tuple, which never get instantiated and only exist
    as expandable list of types).
 Each time user adds some override code is generated which would append a value in